checkout/frames-android/.github/PULL_REQUEST_TEMPLATE.md

 ## Issue

-Issue ticket number and link.
+_Issue ticket number and link._

 ## Proposed changes

-Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
-If it fixes a bug or resolves a feature request, be sure to link to that issue.
+_Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
+If it fixes a bug or resolves a feature request, be sure to link to that issue._

+## Test Steps

+_If there's any functionality change, please list a step by step guide of how to verify the changes, and/or upload a screen recording for any visible changes._

+> For instance:
+> 1. Go to the main screen
+> 2. Tap on primary button
+> 3. Verify the image is shown on the screen

 ## Checklist